I Tried 7 Popular Frozen Mac & Cheeses and the Best One Was Gooey and Rich

 Trader Joe's Diner Mac 'n Cheese

 The Taste: It's a little salty, but overall, this tastes great.
-The pasta ended up properly cooked, with a cheese sauce that's clearly made out of a roux.
+The pasta was properly cooked, and the cheese sauce was clearly made from a roux.
 You end up with a delicious, creamy, and well-cooked product.

 The Verdict: Compared to the gluten-free version, Trader Joe's is serving restaurant-quality food here.
 But, there is another brand that I liked even better.